Efficient characterization of qudit logical gates with gate set tomography using an error-free Virtual-Z-gate model

+where \( B \) denotes the gauge matrix.
+Gauge optimization is essential for accurately determining the process operator, as well as the initial state and measurement operators~\cite{Nielsen_2020}.

-Such optimization is usually computationally expensive.
-Firstly, the number of free parameters that need to be optimized is proportional to the number of gates in the gate-set used to synthesise the fiducials and germs.
-The optimizer for fitting the experimental data, for example, the Levenberg-Marquardt Algorithm \cite{LevenbergMarquardtAlgorithm} used by PyGSTi, requires the evaluation of the Jacobian matrix at each optimization step.
-The size of the Jacobian matrix is proportional to the number of free parameters and the number of elements of $m_{ijkl}$.
-The computation cost of evaluating the Jacobian matrix is proportional to the length of the gate sequence~\cite{Nielsen2021}.
-Similar arguments are applied to the Hessian matrix for error bar estimation, which has a size proportional to the square of free parameters and size of $m_{ijkl}$ \cite{Nielsen2021} and hence even worse scaling.
-Also, collecting $m_{ijkl}$ from experiments can be time-consuming.
-It would therefore be best if we could minimize the size of $m_{ijkl}$, shorten the gate sequence, and reduce the number of different gates involved in synthesizing all fiducials.
+The above-mentioned optimizations are computationally expensive.
+Firstly, the number of free parameters that need to be optimized is proportional to the number of gates in the gate set used to synthesize the fiducials and germs.
+The optimizer for fitting the experimental data, for example, the Levenberg-Marquardt Algorithm \cite{LevenbergMarquardtAlgorithm} used by the PyGSTi software package, requires the evaluation of the Jacobian matrix at each optimization step.
+The size of the Jacobian matrix is proportional to the number of free parameters and to the number of elements of \(m_{ijkl}\).
+The computational cost of evaluating the Jacobian matrix is proportional to the length of the gate sequence~\cite{Nielsen2021}.
+Similar arguments apply to the Hessian matrix for error bar estimation, which has a size proportional to the square of the number of free parameters and to the number of elements in \(m_{ijkl}\) \cite{Nielsen2021} and hence even poorer scaling.
+Furthermore, the collection of \(m_{ijkl}\) from experiments can be time-consuming.
+It would therefore be best if we could minimize the size of \(m_{ijkl}\), shorten the gate sequence, and reduce the number of different gates involved in synthesizing all fiducials.

+From the motivations above, we propose a new construction of the GST model optimized for cost, leveraging the existence of virtual Z gates \cite{PhysRevA.96.022330}.
+Unlike physical alterations of the quantum state, virtual Z gates modify the phase of subsequent gate pulses to implement a rotational frame shift, effectively applying a Z gate to the quantum state.
+Previous studies have shown that virtual Z gates has significantly lower errors compared to physical gates \cite{PhysRevA.96.022330}.
+Therefore, assuming that all virtual-Z gates are perfect can reduce the number of parameters in our model and enhance its efficiency.
+In addition, it also simplifies the process for gauge optimization.
+The gauge matrix \(B\) is no longer an arbitrary process matrix; it now has to commute with all virtual Z gates, which significantly reduces the gauge freedom.

+To further reduce the model parameters, we propose constructing the fiducials using qudit Clifford gates, which can be generated by the qudit Hadamard gate \(H\) and phase gate \(S\) \cite{PhysRevA.98.032304}, defined as follows: